Why do I have a library fine?

 How to pay fines

-Paying fines on returned
+Paying fines on returned items

 You can pay fines on returned items by logging into your library account and paying online.
 There is no minimum payment.